apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 ## Writing an Android Java Plugin

-We have JavaScript to fire off a plugin request to the native side.
-We have the Android Java plugin mapped properly via the `config.xml` file.
+JavaScript fires off a plugin request to the native side.
+The Android Java plugin is mapped properly via the `config.xml` file.
 So what does the final Android Java Plugin class look like?

 What gets dispatched to the plugin via JavaScript's `exec` function gets passed into the Plugin class's `execute` method.
 Most `execute`